ikjun-jang/FSND/projects/02_trivia_api/starter/backend/README.md

 - General:
     - Deletes a specified question using the id of the question
     - Request Arguments: id - integer
-    - Returns: Does not need to return anything besides the appropriate HTTP status code.
-Optionally can return the id of the question.
-If you are able to modify the frontend, you can have it remove the question using the id instead of refetching the questions.
+    - Returns: the appropriate HTTP status code and the id of the deleted question.
 - `curl -X DELETE http://127.0.0.1:5000/questions/6`
 ```
 {